-Without proper safety protocols, a construction worker may be crushed in or between objects on a job site.
+Without proper safety protocols, a construction worker may be crushed by or between objects on a job site.

-Construction workers may be electrocuted by the construction site’s electrical system, power lines, power tools, or other electrical hazards.
+Construction workers may suffer electrocution from the construction site’s electrical system, power lines, power tools, or other electrical hazards.

 Exposure to hazardous chemicals at a job site could injure construction workers.

 These are not the only ways a construction worker can be injured.
-If you were injured in any type of construction accident, and you believe another party’s negligence was to blame, call Loncar Lyon Jenkins for a free consultation on your case at 800-777-7777.
+If a construction accident injured you, and you believe another party’s negligence was to blame, we can take on your case.